 For example, we may not be able to provide the full range of member services or allow you or your organisation to participate in networking functions, seminars and events, or successfully deliver any products and services that you have purchased from our Website if you do not provide your personal information.

-a) third parties engaged by us to perform functions or provide products or services on our or their behalf such as mail outs, marketing or advertising;
+a) third parties engaged by us to perform functions or provide products or services on our behalf such as mail outs, marketing or advertising;

-h) any persons as required or permitted by any law
+f) any persons as required or permitted by any law.

 All members have access via a password to update their personal information and designated member levels can access the DEALS section of the website.
-The Penrith Chamber of Commerce takes no responsibility for the content of the DEALS section, and may not give access and/or may take down any information that is deemed inappropriate.
+The PVCC takes no responsibility for the member content including the DEALS section, and may not give access and/or may take down any information that is deemed inappropriate.
 We may for example not give access in circumstances including but not necessarily limited to those in which:

 a) we reasonably believe that giving access would pose a serious threat to life, health or safety of any individual, or to public health or public safety